vishaltak/gitlab-development-kit/doc/howto/auto_devops/useful_commands.md

 kubectl config current-context
 ```

 This determines if you're communicating to your local development cluster (Minikube for instance) or your remote cluster (hosted on GKE for instance).
-It also determines which cluster [Helm](#helmtiller-commands) is going to be communicating to.
+It also determines which cluster [Helm](#helmtiller-commands) communicates to.

 ## Change your current context